munibshah/munibshah.github.io/_posts/2023-07-29-Whos-who-of-Cisco-FSO.markdown

 ## Unprecedented Power of binding MELT

 This platform goes beyond the typical MELT way of analyzing your systems.
-It introduces a contexual model to bind MELT data to entities and relationships.
+It introduces a contexual model to bind MELT data with entities and relationships.
 Instead of sifting through a sea of independent data points, you can directly associate your data, reduce noise and go straight to insights.

 ## Visualize Entity Maps